vb87/v380-audio-player/README.md

 Play audio on your V380 camera because why not

 > [!NOTE]
 > I've only tested this with V380 cameras that use Version 3, 31, and 32.
 It is very likely that it will fail on other versions.
-It will tell you what version your camera uses once you've successfully sent a login request
+It will tell you what version your camera uses once you've successfully sent a login request.
+Having correct credentials is not required to get the version number.

 # Building
 Make sure you have Python 3.9 and [uv](https://github.com/astral-sh/uv) installed